Book Spine Design 101 – The How & The Why

 Patterns, unique textures, and bright colors on the spine cover make them appealing and grab the reader’s attention.

-# Summary or table of content on spine cover
+# Summary or table of contents on the spine cover

 Examples of well-designed spine covers